aJanker/CSPLlift-OpenSSL-Analysis/README.md

-# TypeChef Analysis of OpenSSL
+# IFDS Analysis of OpenSSL

-Contains various scripts to run static analysis and sampling strategies with TypeChef on OpenSSL.
+Contains various scripts to run static IFDS data-flow analysis and sampling strategies with [CSPLlift](https://github.com/aJanker/CSPLlift) on OpenSSL.

 The setup requires multiple steps.
 Contact me if there are any issues.